Blackburn with Darwen

 Overview ⁞ Blackburn with Darwen lies in east Lancashire, set in a valley surrounded by Pennine hills.
 Blackburn is the largest town, with a cathedral, museums, and a strong textile heritage, while Darwen adds charm with its market and landmark Darwen Tower overlooking the moors.
 The West Pennine Moors dominate the surrounding landscape, offering reservoirs, heather moorland, and scenic trails.
 Canals, parks, and villages add to the variety, blending industrial heritage with natural beauty.

-The administrative boundary of Blackburn with Darwen can be viewed on OpenStreetMap: District Boundary of Blackburn with Darwen.
+The administrative boundary of Blackburn with Darwen can also be viewed on OpenStreetMap: District Boundary of Blackburn with Darwen.

 Key Facts about Blackburn with Darwen